What is Spin for Steven?

 Who Do We benefit?

-The Steven Vanover Memorial Research and Scholarship Fund was established in March 2015 to preserve the legacy of Steven Daniel Vanover, and to raise awareness for rare forms of cancer, particularly sarcomas, and fund students to go to school.
+The Steven Vanover Foundation was established in March 2015 to preserve the legacy of Steven Daniel Vanover, and to raise awareness for rare forms of cancer, particularly sarcomas, and to fund the educational pursuits of local students at institutions Steven attended.

-The Steven Vanover Memorial Research and Scholarship Fund (SVMRSF) was created to preserve the memory of someone who truly embodied what it means to live and to love fiercely, and to raise money to support the cutting edge research that could bring about better treatment options and a cure for sarcoma.
-Support will help fund sarcoma research at Memorial Sloan Kettering Cancer Center and provide academic scholarship for high-achieving students at the University of Louisville J.B.
+The Steven Vanover Foundation (SVF) was created to preserve the memory of someone who truly embodied what it means to live and to love fiercely, and to raise money to support the cutting edge research that could bring about better treatment options and a cure for sarcoma.
+Support will help fund sarcoma research at Memorial Sloan Kettering Cancer Center and the Norton Cancer Institute, and provide academic scholarship for high-achieving students at the University of Louisville J.B.
 Speed School of Engineering and St. Xavier High School in Louisville, Kentucky.

-Through close partnership with the Pi Kappa Alpha Kappa Zeta Chapter, the Steven Vanover Memorial Research and Scholarship Fund is yet another step closer to fulfilling their mission.
+Through close partnership with the Pi Kappa Alpha Kappa Zeta Chapter, the Steven Vanover Foundation is yet another step closer to fulfilling their mission.